miguelvelezmj25/density-converter/README.md

 I even tried converting other images with the same configuration, executing the program multiple times, and the program still took quite some time.
 Could you please take a look at why the program is taking so long to convert images?

+## Task
+**How do approach this task?** Specifically, **how would you answer the question** in the bug report **"why is the system taking so long to execute?"**?.

+## Assumptions

+* The input image is valid.
+* You have successfully reproduced the bug report and confirmed the performance behavior.
+That is, executing the program multiple times with different images, but with the same configuration, takes a long time.
+* The program runs in fixed hardware.
+That is, you cannot suggest running the program on faster hardware.

+## Docs

 ### SCALE
 Whether to scale the output image to a larger size.